Cutting-edge social research and practical insights delivered straight to your inbox

 We want our users to get the best data possible – and the structured Query Builder wasn’t encouraging that.
 Our users obviously agreed, as very few of them were using this option, so we’ve removed it.

 No problem.
 We’ve got tons of help guides, blogs and videos, including all the great stuff in the new Brandwatch Academy:

 You can also find a selection of Query resources right here on this blog – there are some useful resources here, including our boolean operator guide, and you might also want to take a look at:

 For all blog content about Queries, take a look here.

 If you have feedback on the new Query Builder or are longing for some Query content we don’t already have, let us know!

-Brandwatch Analytics lets you dig deeper into social data to help you find more game-changing insights.
+Brandwatch Analytics lets you dig deeper into data to help you find valuable insights.
 Find out why we are the expert’s choice.GET A DEMO